FS-Academy-Xi/immersive-course-logistics-maintaining-a-blog/README.md

 will have a completed blog post due that they will share with the class.
 You can expect to have one blog post due every two-and-a-half to three weeks (but don't hesitate to blog more frequently than that!)

-In the meantime, for inspiration, and to get excited about blogging, you can check out the [catalogue of Flatiron Student blog posts][] (you'll be prompted to log in with your GitHub account first).

-[catalogue of Flatiron Student blog posts]: https://flatiron-blogger.herokuapp.com/posts

 ## General Guidelines